mtrower/clarity/Journal.md

 It seems I need to perform a clean before running Cobertura.
 Failing to do so results in inflated line numbers in code paths.

+4/20/16

+Worked on my ExC2 presentation.
+Not much to say.
+Beamer needs better themes.

+### Week 14

+4/26/16
+4/27/16
+4/28/16

+Began work on Tome, have a basic prototype up.
+Sure was hell to get there.
+Trouble keeps coming from the damndest places.
+Hibernate may make portability (somewhat) simpler, but some things become less wieldly.
+Spent 6 or so hours today fighting with log4j2 - my non-root logger refused to work.
+Many hours digging through the log4j2 source code proved educational, but ultimately not fruitful.
+In the end, the same exact settings I had been using in my properties file worked just fine with XML configuration.
+JSON configuration failed to function in any capacity, despite installing the required dependencies.
+I did not try YAML.

+At least Maven continues to be easy to use.
+Installing Tome to the local repository and depending on in Scribe was a breeze.

+Found my old Android device, and my PunchTablet application has been coming in handy.
+Manually calculating hours across strange timesplits was growing tedious.
+Wish I'd completed the PC port, and I can see some additional functionality which I should have programmed in.
+More work for the future...